mkimuci/ioling/pages/pages-root-folder/index.md

 Why not give some of our [past problems](/problems/by_year/) a try and see if you have what it takes to compete in the world's toughest puzzles in language and linguistics?

-### Bansko 2023
+### Brasília 2024
-The 20th Anniversary IOL, hosted by Bansko, Bulgaria, has successfully concluded on July 29th, 2023.
-A total of 205 contestants of 52 teams representing 38 countries competed in IOL 2023.
-You can find more information <a href="/results/2023">here</a>.
+The Twenty-first IOL, hosted by Brasília, Brazil, has successfully concluded on July 30th, 2024.
+A total of 206 contestants of 51 teams representing 38 countries and territories competed in IOL 2024.
+You can find more information <a href="/results/2024">here</a>.

 <!-- <a href="/sponsorship/">